frictionlessdata/livemark/pages/feature-reference/others.md

 ## Redirect

-Using Github Pages as a hosting it's possible to setup a redirect table:
+Using Github Pages for hosting, it's possible to setup a redirect table:

 > livemark.yaml